Actindo-AG/Documentation/POS/Operation/02_SelectOffer.md

 ## Use single scan

 If the same offer is selected more than once, it is displayed in the bill list as one line item with the corresponding quantity indication.
 Optionally, you can use the single scan feature.
 By using it, each offer is listed as a single line item in the bill list, even if it is the same offer.
-This allows you to treat each product in the booking individually, for instance, to apply an individual discount.
+This allows you to treat each product in the bill list individually, for instance, to apply an individual discount.

 #### Prerequisites